The best password manager for Mac 2025

 Password vaults don’t have to be technical and confusing.
 If you just want a solution that works well and covers all the bases, try Secrets.

 Secrets is very intuitive at keeping your sensitive information away.
 You can generate complex passwords on the fly and autofill them natively on Mac, iPhone, and iPad.
-The login information can either be stored offline on your device or synced through the iCloud.
+The login information can either be stored offline on your device or synced through iCloud.
 Either way, your data never reaches third-party servers.

 In addition, you can store and autofill credit card details and share logins with others through a shared vault.